UK Johnson's ex-aide blames "smoking ruin" at health ministry for COVID failures | Law-Order

 UK Johnson's ex-aide blames "smoking ruin" at health ministry for COVID failures

 Britain's health ministry was a "smoking ruin" last year that failed to secure adequate protective equipment and other supplies early in the COVID-19 pandemic, Prime Minister Boris Johnson's former top aide said on Wednesday.
-Dominic Cummings, Johnson's senior adviser until November last year, said Britain's more recent success in rolling out a rapid vaccine programme was a result of a decision to take vaccine procurement out of the ministry's hands.
+Dominic Cummings, Johnson's senior adviser until November, said Britain's more recent success in rolling out a rapid inoculation programme was the result of a decision to shift vaccine procurement from the ministry to the prime minister.

-His comments to a parliamentary committee were among his first public remarks on the coronavirus response he helped lead and could cause political headaches for his former boss Johnson.
-The health ministry was "just a smoking ruin in terms of procurement and PPE and all of that", he said.
+His comments to a parliamentary committee were among his first public remarks on the coronavirus response he helped lead, and could cause political headaches for Johnson.
+The health ministry was "just a smoking ruin in terms of procurement and PPE and all of that", Cummings told lawmakers.

-"It's not coincidental that the vaccine programme worked the way it did, it's not coincidental that to do that we had to take it out of the Department of Health," Cummings told lawmakers.
+"It's not coincidental that the vaccine programme worked the way it did, it's not coincidental that to do that we had to take it out of the Department of Health," he said.
 "We had to have it authorised very directly by the prime minister and say, strip away all the normal nonsense that we can see is holding back funding ... in the sense that Number 10 took it out of the Department of Health."

+A spokesman for Johnson disagreed with Cummings' description, adding that both the ministry and Britain's state-run health service were "central" to the vaccination programme.
+But Jonathan Ashworth, opposition Labour's health policy spokesman, said his description was "a clear admission of fundamental mistakes that have contributed to us tragically experiencing one of the highest death rates in the world".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)